 ‘There are things I don’t know.
 But I know people are dead, I know I killed them, and I know it started the day I reasoned I was invisible.’

-The events of Rachel’s life and belief she is a murderer unfold through her confessions and reflections.
+The events of Rachel’s life and her belief she is a murderer unfold through her confessions and reflections.
 We meet a seemingly neglectful husband, an angry daughter, a perplexed best friend, and an intrusive neighbour through Rachel's perspective.
-Ostensibly at the core of her guilt is the belief of her apparent invisibility.
+The belief in her apparent invisibility is at the core of her guilt.

 The tenor of the writing in Can You See Her? is often achingly yearning and melancholy, tinged with the wry humour of an invisible and unappreciated woman living a mundane life.